soupjake/recipeapp/README.md

 ![](recipedemo.gif)

-Recipes used for tempalte taken from [Delish](https://www.delish.com/).
+Recipes used for template taken from [Delish](https://www.delish.com/).